Pular para o conteúdo principal

-In sales, this statement is also valid.
-However, the data culture in sales departments is slightly recent, which has led to an incorrect monitoring of these metrics by most companies today.
+In sales, this statement also holds true.
+However, the data culture in sales departments is relatively recent, which has led most companies today to monitor these metrics incorrectly.

-To avoid the wrong read of data, in this article we are going to show you some ways that can help you generate the correct Insights from your team's results (remembering that it is vital to have well-mapped business KPIs to do this work).
+To avoid misreading the data, in this article we show you ways to generate the correct Insights from your team's results (remembering that it is vital to have well-mapped business KPIs to do this work).

-How to calculate sales conversion rate simply and quickly
+How to calculate the sales conversion rate simply and quickly

-You can extract multiple insights from the analysis of conversion rates between these steps.
+You can extract multiple insights from analyzing conversion rates between these steps.

-We get to know if the team is wasting leads, which salesperson is producing more, the stages that are the bottleneck of the funnel, among many other information.
+We get to know whether the team is wasting leads, which salesperson is producing more, and which stages are bottlenecks in the funnel, among many other pieces of information.

 MQL → SQL Conversion